Get A Sneak Peek At Money Diaries: Everything You've Ever Wanted To Know About Your Finances…& Everyone Else's

 As the founding editor of Refinery29’s Work & Money vertical, my days are spent dreaming about how we can finally put to rest the pervasive, frustrating, and BS myth that we women are incapable of managing our finances.
 Other stale stereotypes on my personal moratorium list?
 The idea that girls are bad at math.
 Or that millennials can’t be trusted with credit.
 Or that it’s not polite to talk about money or own our breadwinner status.

-The truth is, we might not all get the six- or seven-figure happy ending of our dreams.
+The truth is, we might not all get the six- or seven-span happy ending of our dreams.

 If I do my job well, you will close this book understanding the beauty of a fully funded emergency account, maxing your match, and investing in your long-term goals—and you’ll have a hell of a good time doing it all.
 The truth is, we might not all get the six- or seven-figure happy ending of our dreams.
 But with a vision of what that could look like, some expert advice to help you find a clear path to get there, and a powerful community of young women living it right alongside of you, you will be a step ahead of most people.